Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Iteration
 ~~~~~~~~~
 Iteration is one of the most common things people need to do in their tests.
-For example, you may want to to execute a search multiple times.
+For example, you may want to execute a search multiple times.
 Or, perhaps for
 verifying your test results you need to process a "result set" returned from a database.

 Using the same `Google search example`_ we used earlier, let's